 // The count metric var count = cf.Metric() // Any other var pricepaid = cf.Metric('pricepaid', 'sum')

 The first metric is the count which is returned as default in most of the providers.
-The other is any measurement field and the type of operation that the returned value represents, which can be sum, avg, min or max.
-You can see how is this returned as data here.
+The other is any measurement field and the operation that the returned value represents, which can be sum, avg, min, max, or unique.
+You can see an example of the returned data here.

 With this object we can build filters to narrow our queries.